Flowers of New York

 Introduction to Visual Communication, PROdiseño, 2004

-The laboratory approached the study of semiotics, examining how different signs, such as words, images, gestures, or objects, represent experiences, ideas, concepts, or messages.
-It also explored how these signs are used in various contexts and cultures and how they influence our understanding and interpretation of the surrounding world.
+The workshop introduced students to the study of semiotics, examining how signs—including words, images, gestures, and objects—represent experiences, ideas, concepts, and messages.
+It also explored how these signs function across different contexts and cultures, shaping our understanding and interpretation of the world.

-The workshop began with a visit to the Caracas Botanical Garden, where we encouraged students to explore nature.
-They were required to document their experiences through photography and sketching.
-Based on their field notes, they then had to develop graphic systems that conveyed what they had perceived.
+The workshop began with a visit to the Caracas Botanical Garden, where students were encouraged to explore nature through direct observation.
+They documented their experiences through photography and sketching and, based on their field notes, developed graphic systems that conveyed what they had perceived.

 Exhibitions

-The flower collection comprises three series, one captured at the Brooklyn Botanical Garden and two at the New York Botanical Garden.
-Subsequently, during my travels to London in 2019, I completed a fourth series at the Kew Gardens.
+The collection comprises three series: one photographed at the Brooklyn Botanic Garden and two at the New York Botanical Garden.
+During a trip to London in 2019, I completed a fourth series at the Royal Botanic Gardens, Kew.

-In 2017, I had the opportunity to participate in the annual group show of Long Island City artists at Plaxall Gallery, showcasing four images from the Flowers of New York series.
-This exhibition was followed by additional group shows in Chelsea and Connecticut.
+In 2017, I participated in the annual Long Island City artists’ exhibition at Plaxall Gallery, presenting four images from the Flowers of New York series.
+The work was later included in additional group exhibitions in Chelsea, New York, and Stamford, Connecticut.

 Flowers of New York at Plaxall Gallery, 2017